 For example, Just by looking at the time which has been spent on a project, we can understand whether it is beneficial or not.

 Benefits of teemTIME as an employee performance management software

 Easy to use

 One of the most significant benefits of teemTIME is that it is easy to use.
-All the requirements for a review process are gathered in one place.
-Most processes are automated.
+We gathered all the requirements for a review process in one place.
+Most processes are automatic.
 It helps HR managers focus on performance review results rather than its process.

 teemTIME provides clear visions about employee performance